Ash and dash: Reading church offers drive-thru Ash Wednesday amid pandemic

 “Well, you gotta be creative,” he said.
 “People are afraid and rightly so.”

-For two hours he plans to be out in the parking lot, applying ashes with cotton swabs instead of his thumb.
+For two hours he sat out in the parking lot, applying ashes with cotton swabs instead of his thumb.

-“Probably more than anything else they’re glad we’re gonna be able to do it,” he said.
+“It’s really been great.
+I’m just very surprised,” he said.
+“My hands are a little cold, but it’s well worth it!”

 Father Rock added that his congregation has been supportive of the changes and that he is glad they’re able to enter this uncharted territory together.